On Vector Spaces with Formal Infinite Sums: Orthogonality, Smallness, and Reflectivity

-Since the generality comes cost-free and it will have some applications in the remainder of this note we develop a slightly more general theory for $\cQ$-free objects for $\cQ=\cQ(\bE)$ with $\bE$ as in Definition~\ref{defn:cQ()}.
+Since the generality comes cost-free and it will have some applications, in the remainder of this chapter we develop a slightly more general theory for $\cQ$-free objects for $\cQ=\cQ(\bE)$ with $\bE$ as in Definition~\ref{defn:cQ()}.

-Before doing so we recall some instruments from homological algebra as the proofs and the overall discourse, from this point on, gain in clarity from this.

-\begin{rmk} Recall that if $\cC$ is an Abelian category, then so is $\Ind\-\cC$ (cfr \cite{kashiwara2005categories} Theorem 8.6.5, i), in particular $\Ind\-(\Vect^{\op})$ is Abelian and, in this case, the Abelian structure can be recovered from the epi-mono orthogonal factorization system on $[\Vect, \Vect]_\k$ inherited from the standard one on $\Vect$, which restricts to $\Ind\-(\Vect^{\op})$.
-Moreover (\cite{kashiwara2005categories} Theorem 15.3.8), the Hom-functor